-The BSc (Hons) Nutrition and Human Health comprises modules at levels 4, 5 and 6.
+The BSc (Hons) Nutrition and Human Health [with Foundation Year] comprises modules at levels 3, 4, 5 and 6.

 Module Specifications for each of these modules is included within the course handbook, available to students on-line at the beginning of each academic year.